kinode-dao/kinode-book/src/chess_app/chat.md

 - It's *okay* to break backwards compatibility with old versions of an app, but once a protocol is established, it's best to stick to it or start a new project.
 Backwards compatibility can always be achieved by adding a version number to the request/response type(s) directly.
 That's a simple way to know which version of the protocol is being used and handle it accordingly.
-(TODO: link to cookbook example of this.)

 - By adding a `messages` field to the `Game` struct, you changed the format of the state that gets persisted.
 If a user was running the previous version of this process, and upgrades to this version, the old state will fail to properly deserialize.
 If you are building an upgrade to an existing app, you should always test that the new version can appropriately handle old state.
 If you have many versions, you might need to make sure that state types from *any* old version can be handled.
 Again, inserting a version number that can be deserialized from persisted state is a useful strategy.
 The best way to do this depends on the serialization strategy used.
-(TODO: link to cookbook example of this.)